-The device is designed in such a way that no coffee powder gets stuck between the grinding discs and the ejection and can go rancid until it is used again.
+The device is designed so that no coffee powder gets stuck between the grinding discs and the ejection and can go rancid until it is used again.

-This was achieved through a particularly short and direct transport route for the grist inside the mill.
-In order to keep the everyday waste of beans to zero, the input should be output.
+This was achieved through a concise and direct transport route for the grist inside the mill.
+To keep the everyday waste of beans to zero, the input should be output.

-The consistency is specified by the manufacturer as less than +/- 0.2 g per grinding process.
+The manufacturer specifies the consistency as less than +/- 0.2 g per grinding process.
 It is not uncommon for mills to spit out several grams less or more powder than was previously filled in in the form of beans.

 With the niche, we are surprised by the precision.